ppreyer/wheelchair-IoT/README.md

 # Smart Cushion App
 A web and mobile application that allows an end user to easily track the inventory of their smart cushions.
-An end user might be a manager of a cushion manufacturing plant, a nurse managing wheelchair cushions for his/her patients, or a sales rep deciding on facilities that need new wheelchair cushions.
+A potential end user might fit the following use cases: a manager of a cushion manufacturing plant, a nurse managing wheelchair cushions for his/her patients, or a sales rep deciding on facilities that need new wheelchair cushions.

 ## Running the App
 This app is hosted on Heroku and can be visted here: https://floating-eyrie-92880.herokuapp.com/home.